 Once a plan file process has been created, administrators and process owners can perform tasks such as starting or stopping the process, viewing overall process status and process history, and managing step status.

 Management tasks can be performed from the following locations:

-- On the Axiom tab, in the Administration group, go to Manage > Process Management > Current Processes. - From the Process task pane, click View status (only available for active processes).
+On the Axiom tab, in the Administration group, go to Manage > Process Management > Current Processes.